-The World Poker Tour is currently in down period, but the schedule is about to get very busy in a couple weeks.
+The World Poker Tour is currently in a down period, but the schedule is about to get very busy in a couple weeks.
 Most poker players are familiar with the main tour, played mostly in the United States, but there are loads of players around the globe who are not about to fly to the U.S. – or even Europe – just to play in a poker tournament.
 Even a prestigious one.
 In September, the World Poker Tour is truly living up to is name, featuring what it calls the WPT Asia Swing.
 The WPT Asia Swing is a series of three events in quick succession during the month: WPT Vietnam, WPT Japan, and WPT Korea.

 “The WPT Asia Swing proved to be a huge success in Season XVII and the WPT and its casino partners look forward to having strong participation from players across the globe during the Season XVIII edition,” said Cathy Zhao, Director of WPTDeepStacks, in a press release.

 The first stop on the WPT Asia Swing is WPT Vietnam at Pro Poker Club in Ho Chi Minh City September 3-11.
 The VND₫4 billion (US$172,964) guaranteed Kickoff event September 3-5 is the first event in which players can earn WPT Asia Swing points.
 Following that is the VND₫15 billion (US$644,865) guaranteed Main Event September 6-11 and then the WPT Pro Poker Club SuperStack Classic September 10-11.